CodingNomads/articles/movie-tweets/movie-analysis.md

   - [Top Rated Sci-Fi Movies by Decades](#top-rated-sci-fi-movies-by-decades)
 - [What Next?](#what-next)

-<h2 id="introduction">Introduction</h2>
+<h2 id="introduction">Data Analysis Example Introduction</h2>

 You can access the code of the <a href="https://github.com/sidooms/MovieTweetings" target="_blank">Movie Tweetings Project</a> that you will be working with on GitHub.
 Here is what the project is about in a nutshell:

-It consists of ratings of movies that were contained in well-structured tweets on Twitter and it has been updated every day since 2013.
-OK, but how is this data created?
+The data consists of movie ratings from well-structured tweets on Twitter, and  has been updated every day since 2013.

-It comes from people who connected their <a href='https://www.imdb.com/' target='_blank'>IMDB</a> profile with their <a href='https://twitter.com/' target='_blank'>Twitter</a> accounts.
-Whenever they rate a movie on the IMDB website an automated process will shoot a tweet.
+It was created from people who connected their <a href='https://www.imdb.com/' target='_blank'>IMDB</a> profile with their <a href='https://twitter.com/' target='_blank'>Twitter</a> accounts.
+Whenever they rate a movie on the IMDB website, an automated process generated a standard, well-structured tweet.

-And these _well-structured_ tweets look like this:
+These _well-structured_ tweets look like this:

 > "I rated The Matrix 9/10 http://www.imdb.com/title/tt0133093/ #IMDb"

-Nice, but can you use this data to learn and practice some data analysis using Python?
-The answer is yes!
+Because of this nice structure, we can use this data to learn and practice data analysis using Python!

-You are highly encouraged to write the code for this project yourself.
+You are highly encouraged to write the code for this data analysis example yourself.
 You may discover some additional interesting revelations in the data, and doing the work yourself is what will give you the practice you need to improve your skills.

-You can either download the data from the original repo or from <a href="https://drive.google.com/drive/folders/1nSV5S8jCh7LbrTdIgOSyxq6DqN-G3bah?usp=sharing" target="_blank">here</a>.
-Note that you will have the most up to date data if you use the original repo.
+You can either download the data from the original repo, or from <a href="https://drive.google.com/drive/folders/1nSV5S8jCh7LbrTdIgOSyxq6DqN-G3bah?usp=sharing" target="_blank">here</a>.
+Note that you will have the most up-to-date data if you use the original repo.

 <h2 id="inspect-the-data">Inspect the Data</h2>